LionelMv/Deriv-SI_Calculator/README.md

-# Deriv-SI_Calculator
+# Synthetic_Indices_Calculator
 #### A risk calculator to calculate the lot size for Deriv's Synthetic Indices.

 ![image](https://github.com/LionelMv/Deriv-SI_Calculator/assets/102690076/51cf7c51-5b1c-436d-8d8b-94391ff0260f)

 ## About
-This is a risk calculator for Deriv Synthetic Indices.
-It calculates the lot size required based on these parameters:
+This is a risk calculator for Deriv's Synthetic Indices.
+It calculates the lot size, number of pips and the total risk (USD) for a user's trade based on these parameters:
 * The pair chosen.
 * Account Balance
 * Entry price